The 4th Industrial Revolution Is Here. Are You Ready?

 Once every century (give or take), society and technology undergo a massive revolution.
 Suddenly we see major changes coming hand in hand with scientific discoveries.
 The wheel, fire, papyrus, Guggenheim and his press, the steam engine – all enormous, incredibly profound inventions that flipped the world on its head and created new realities.

-There’s a reason, afterall, that the printing press ushered in the age of reason, and turning coal into energy heralded in the Industrial Revolution.
+There’s a reason the printing press ushered in the age of reason, and turning coal into energy heralded in the Industrial Revolution.
 Technological revolutions build upon each other.

 Back when man had only simple, crude tools, such advances took generations.
 As we evolved, each breakthrough galvanized and propelled the one that came after.